Filled with melted mozzarella cheese and Italian seasoning, it’s so easy to make homemade stuffed pizza crust, you won’t get it delivered again!

 If you used regular yeast, leave it be for 30-45 minutes.

-When you lift up your towel you’ll have a slightly larger ball but it’s not going to be doubled in size or anything.
+When you lift up your towel you’ll have a slightly larger ball but it’s not going to double in size or anything.

-Now sprinkle about 1/8 cup corn meal onto a pizza pan.
+Now sprinkle about 1/8-cup cornmeal (or 2 tablespoons) onto a pizza pan.

 Press your dough ball down and place it in the center of the pizza pan.